by KB Meniado

 (Spoiler alert!
 Highlight succeeding text to read.)
 And even though I do enjoy me some and-they-lived-happily-ever-afters, it is so refreshing to see the Other Girl claiming it.
 Ana was the bomb.
 Miki needs to work harder to deserve her.
 (In another book, perhaps??)

 “The music is okay.
 But I’m really there because one of the guitarists is hot.” —Ana, page 68 of Songs to Get Over You

 “Only a kiss?
 You’ve kissed me loads of time by now.
 It’s hardly interesting anymore.” —Miki and Ana, page 79 of Songs to Get Over You

 “I’m fighting, Miki.
 But I’m still losing you.
 Or maybe I never won you in the first place.” —Ana, page 109 of Songs to Get Over You

 If you have a shorter attention span, the first few chapters of Songs of Our Breakup may pin you to a slow start.
 Tria likes to build it up, and sometimes it got me to a point that I was turning to the next pages to see if that thing I was expecting to happen was already happening.
-(It happened to me with Blossom Among Flowers as well.)

 (Spoiler alert!
 Highlight succeeding text to read.)
 Also, these books only drop you off at music festivals and gigs, so if you’re expecting to travel to unusual Japanese cafés or divine temples, try something else.